 - Monthly vaccine uptake report including uptake among pregnant women and nonpregnant individuals.
-Uptake among pregnant women will be broken down by women vaccinated at 27 weeks and above versus women vaccinated before 27 weeks. - Quarterly cohort identification report, i.e., exposure data: This report will provide the uptake among low-risk pregnant women vaccinated at week 27 and beyond gestation, with additional inclusion/exclusion criteria applied as indicated in the study protocol. - Quarterly identification of pre-specified adverse events and pregnancy outcomes. - Quarterly report demonstrating the progress of chart review for the pre-specified adverse events (e.g. number of events identified, number in progress of being reviewed, number completed).
+Uptake among pregnant women will be broken down by women vaccinated at 27 weeks and above versus women vaccinated before 27 weeks. - Quarterly cohort identification report, i.e., exposure data: This report will provide the uptake among pregnant women vaccinated on or after the 1st day of the 27th week of gestation, with additional inclusion/exclusion criteria applied as indicated in the study protocol. - Quarterly identification of pre-specified adverse events and pregnancy outcomes. - Quarterly report demonstrating the progress of chart review for the pre-specified adverse events (e.g. number of events identified, number in progress of being reviewed, number completed).